 In 2019, Natasha's Law was passed in Parliament to help protect allergy sufferers when buying pre-packaged goods.
 The new legislation, which is due to come into effect in October 2021, was put into place after 15-year-old Natasha Ednan-Laperouse suffered a fatal allergic reaction due to undisclosed sesame seeds baked into the bread of a pre-packaged sandwich, which she was led to believe was allergen-free by the packaging.

 This new law requires all food businesses, including school caterers, to ensure that all food packaged for sale on the premises has accurate and in-depth ingredient lists published on the label, including any allergens clearly visible.

-It is hoped that these new regulations will help to prevent any further fatalities caused by poorly indicated allergens and businesses found to be in breach of it can be subject to substantial and unlimited financial penalties or even criminal offences.
+These new regulations aim to prevent further fatalities caused by poorly indicated allergens.
+Businesses that breach these regulations can be subject to substantial and unlimited financial penalties or criminal offences.

-Before October 1st, schools need to ensure that their food labelling process will be fully compliant with Natasha's Law: all PPDS food will need to have a label showing both the name and quantity of the food and a full ingredient list with the 14 declarable allergens emphasised on the ingredients list when present.
+Before October 1st, schools need to ensure that their food labelling process will be fully compliant with Natasha's Law.
+The law requires all PPDS food to have a label showing both the name and quantity of the food and a full ingredient list with the 14 declarable allergens emphasised on the ingredients list when present.

 The powerful synergy of these innovative technologies is vital for school caterers to comply with Natasha's Law and nutritional standards whilst safeguarding students and streamlining your catering service in one integrated package.